Photographing the Wedding Ceremony & Vows

 Wedding Emotions and Reactions

-No one can predict how they will feel or react on their day.
+No one can predict how they will feel or react on their special day.
 The most stoic groom can (and frequently does) break down in tears when faced with his beautiful bride and the magnitude of the occasion.
 Couples also often get the giggles.
-I love that as it makes for such fun photos.
+I love that, as it makes for such fun photos.

 It will be your photographer’s job to capture all of this – whether there are tears or laughter!